Obstruction to naive liftability of DG modules

 The next theorem is one of the main results in this section that describes the structure of the obstruction class to na\"{\i}ve liftability of DG modules along the DG algebra extensions satisfying Convention~\ref{para20210317a}.
-This result along with Theorem~\ref{main} completes the proof of Theorem~\ref{thm20210822a} from the introduction.
+This result is a major part of Theorem~\ref{thm20210822a} from the introduction.